Master's Seminar

-As part of the master's program, at least one seminar paper with presentation must be written in a master's seminar.
+As part of your master's study, at least one seminar paper with presentation must be written in a master's seminar.

 The coordinated registration for the master's seminar via the Dean of Studies' Office is intended to guarantee the most efficient distribution of students to the various master's seminars.
 This means first and foremost that the "right" students are assigned to the various seminars, i.e. you should have acquired the appropriate basic knowledge and a minimum of credit points.
 If you have achieved good grades in the foundation courses, this will also be taken into account and you will receive some preference in the allocation.

-Registration for the fall semester 2023 is conducted online.
-The registration period begins on 15 May and ends on 12 June 2023, at midnight!
-After that no more registrations can be accepted.
+Registration begins on 13 May and ends on 10 June 2024!
+After that date, no more registrations can be accepted.

-Seminar seats will be assigned in middle of July - after all exam results from spring semester 23 are received.
-You will be notified by us via email about the assigned seminar place.
+Seminar participation will be allocated during the first two weeks of July - after all examination results from the previous semester have been received.
+You will be notified by e-mail of your allocated seminar.
 You must confirm or cancel this by e-mail.
-Only then is your seminar assignment final.
+Only then is your seminar allocation final.

 After evaluating all registrations, the seminar seats are allocated according to the following criteria and priorities, which have been determined by the lecturers in advance: